How low tox living can transform your well-being and save the planet

-Alexx Stuart is an educator, activist and creator of Low Tox Life.
-Low Tox Life started as a blog in 2010.
-Since then, it's become a popular podcast with over 350 episodes and 5 million downloads, two books published by Murdoch Books and a vibrant community.
+Alexx Stuart is an educator, activist and creator of Low Tox Life, a popular podcast with over 350 episodes and 5 million downloads, two books published and a vibrant community.

-In this interview, Alexx talks about low tox living and its connection to sustainability and circularity.
+In this interview, Alexx talks about low tox living and its connection to sustainability.
 She also shares her low tox tips in the five key areas: food, body, home, mind and planet.

 What’s low tox living?
-How does it intersect with sustainable living and circular consumption?
+How does it intersect with sustainable living?

 Sustainable living could be very different for everyone.
 My low tox philosophy came from my personal journey as both a learner and teacher.
 It began with a health crisis and I started to explore alternatives like herbal medicine and better nutrition.
 This shift broadened my understanding of food sources, additives, packaging, farming methods, and animal welfare.